hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 limit 100
 ;
 ```
 This query creates a leaderboard of trending posters.
-We might want to display it to our users on their home page.
+We want want to display it to our users on their home page.
 Recomputing all aggregations on every home page refresh might be too expensive.
 Instead, we can create a materialized view,
 and refresh it, e.g., once every ten minutes.